borowyalan/100-days-of-code/log.md

 ### Day 7: July 4rd, 2019

-**Today's Progress**: Restructured the app to Split Pane View using [styled-components](https://github.com/styled-components/styled-components).
+**Today's Progress:**  Restructured the app to Split Pane View using [styled-components](https://github.com/styled-components/styled-components).

-**Thoughts:**: Deciding about technology used in simple projects doesn't matter as long as it allows you to get the job done and explore the solution a little.
+**Thoughts:** Deciding about technology used in simple projects doesn't matter as long as it allows you to get the job done and explore the solution a little.

 **Link to work:** [React Weather App](https://github.com/borowyalan/weather-app)